Introducing Norms: your team's best practices, automatically shared across every repo.

 How much does Cursor Bugbot cost per code review?

-Yes. $1.20 is Cursor's published estimate for a default-effort review.
-High-effort reviews — large PRs, complex diffs, or PRs that require deeper multi-pass analysis — are billed at higher rates, and Cursor has not stated a cap.
-This makes monthly Bugbot spend hard to predict, especially during big refactors or release weeks.
+No. Cursor has not published a cap on Bugbot spend. $1.20 is their published estimate for a default-effort review, but high-effort reviews (large PRs, complex diffs, PRs requiring deeper multi-pass analysis) are billed at higher rates with no stated ceiling.
+This makes monthly Bugbot spend hard to predict, especially during big refactors or release sprints.

 Why is usage-based billing risky for engineering teams?